 Meet the MRN Staff

 Tony’s past efforts include handing marketing and public relations for Union Station Kansas City, where he served for a dozen years before moving to rail publishing and joining the team at White River Productions.
-In 2011, Tony was named editor of Model Railroad News, which he continues to edit to this day.
-In 2014, Tony joined the staff of Railroad Model Craftsman as associate editor, contributing product reviews and announcements.
+In 2011, Tony was named editor of Model Railroad News.
+In 2016, Tony became editor of the quarterly publication HO Collector with Tony Lucio.
+In addition, Tony helps archive WRP’s vast library of railroad images.

 Contact Tony Cook here.

 David Otte is the longest serving contributor on our staff staff and has been writing for Model Railroad News for nearly two decades.
 David brings his years of experience to help guide and determine the product review mix for the magazine.

 David Otte was first bitten by the rail bug at age 10, when an HO-scale electric train set appeared under the tree Christmas morning.
 Bolstered by stories of his grandfather working for the Santa Fe, he soon became an avid railfan, collecting memorabilia, visiting railroad related sites, and amassing a library of railroad history, while layouts in a variety of scales continued to populate the family basement.

 A part-time job at a local hobby shop during high school began David’s career in the hobby industry, moving up to assistant store manager during his college years, and then becoming a commercial model builder at a well-established Midwest architectural model firm.
 Since 1995, he has been involved in the manufacturing end of the hobby and joined the staff of MRN as a contributing writer in 1999.
 Besides his continued affair with all things train related, David also enjoys traveling, genealogy research, and studying Civil War history in his free time.